saudsami/video-sdk-samples-android/README.md

-# Agora Video SDK Samples projects for Android
+# Agora Video SDK sample projects for Android

 This repository contains code from the following demo projects presented in Agora documentation: